 How can I keep track of the value of my account?

 Clients receive confirmations and statements directly from the clearing broker/dealer, which may be its affiliate Vision Financial Markets, which carries the accounts as a registered broker/dealer or other clearing broker/dealer.
 The statements will be sent on a monthly basis whenever there is activity in the account during the respective month and on a quarterly basis, regardless of any account activity.
 Clients receive confirmations directly from the clearing broker/dealer anytime a trade is done in their account.
-When the account is set up as an IRA account, then a custodian such as Sterling Trust Company or another qualified custodian will act as the IRA Custodian.
+When the account is set up as an IRA account, then a custodian such as Equity Institutional or another qualified custodian will act as the IRA Custodian.
 Confirmations and statements will continue to be sent from the clearing broker/dealer and IRA account holders will also receive periodic account statements from the IRA custodian.

 What information is provided to me for preparation of taxes?